 The flower beds are beautiful, but we need green space in the wintertime too

-One way I’ve dealt with it in the past is going to visit the Mann Leiser Memorial Greenhouse, there’s bright lights, green plants, and koi in the pond.
+One way I’ve dealt with it in the past is going to visit the Mann Leiser Memorial Greenhouse; there are bright lights, green plants, and koi in the pond.
 It’s nice to sit inside and listen to the trickle of the water and breathe warm, fresh air on a dreary winter day.
 If you’ve never visited, you’ll find it to be quaint (it’s attached to an old house) and small, like a miniature interpretation of a conservatory.
-If you happen to be there with 10 or more people it will feel even smaller but you’ll realize the potential for a facility like this on a city scale.
+If you happen to be there with 10 or more people, it will feel even smaller, but you’ll realize the potential for a facility like this on a city scale.

 A new master plan for Town Square Park was released last summer.
-The conceptual models feature flower gardens, places for children to play and a covered stage for summer concerts.
-Aside from the tree lighting ceremony and the New Year’s Eve celebration, the design is primarily geared toward summer usage, the plan even notes the lack of activity during the shoulder seasons.
+The conceptual models feature flower gardens, places for children to play, and a covered stage for summer concerts.
+Aside from the tree lighting ceremony and the New Year’s Eve celebration, the design is primarily geared toward summer usage.
+The plan acknowledges the lack of activity during the shoulder seasons.

-Town Square Park is not only in the center of the downtown CBD, but it’s also in the center of what could be called the Convention District – directly across the street from the Egan Center, next door to the PAC and one block from the Dena’ina Center.
-A conservatory building, essentially a massive greenhouse built on the site of the Town Square Park could augment existing facilities like the PAC and the Egan Center which are connected via sky bridge.
+Town Square Park is not only in the center of the downtown CBD, but it’s also in the center of what could be called the Convention District – directly across the street from the Egan Center, next door to the PAC, and one block from the Dena’ina Center.
+A conservatory building, essentially a massive greenhouse built on the Town Square Park site, could augment existing facilities like the PAC and the Egan Center, which are connected via sky bridge.

-The Conservatory is the missing piece of the puzzle in a network of buildings along with the PAC and Egan Center.
-Together, they represent a significant improvement in our ability to attract conventions by revitalizing existing civic assets (Egan Center), the Dena’ina Center is only a block away and linked by the covered, ice-free pedestrian corridor along F Street.
+The Conservatory is the missing piece of the puzzle in a network of buildings – the PAC and Egan Center.
+Together, they represent a significant improvement in our ability to attract conventions by revitalizing existing civic assets (Egan Center); the Dena’ina Center is only a block away and linked by the covered, ice-free pedestrian corridor along F Street.

-In addition to providing a winter escape, the conservatory offers an educational opportunity for Alaskans to experience the rare and exotic plant life of the tropics.
+In addition to providing a winter escape, the conservatory offers Alaskans an educational opportunity to experience the rare and exotic plant life of the tropics.
 It’s also a place for things like engagement photos, first dates, and special events all year-round.